 Now with my one friend gone that left me plenty of time to play with the other one.
 I was thrilled because I saw us in fairy tale lands with fairy tale creatures; he, on the other hand had different ideas.

-The best way I can describe him is moody and conniving.
+The best way I can describe him is moody, foreboding, conniving.
 He was devious all right but not really to the point of being obvious.
 It seemed it was there in a subtle way sneaking to the surface when it served a purpose.

 Always up for an adventure; I didn’t see the slippery slope that I had begun to travel on.
 Oh the sun didn’t seem to be as bright or the skies as blue, but that had been true since the day my other friend had gone away.

-I followed every suggestion without fear or thought and so begin the journey of regret.
+I followed every suggestion without fear or thought, so begin my journey of regret.
 If he said it or thought it up my response was “let’s do it” Before I knew it the little girl innocence was traded for a big girl façade.
-The implications of which would stretch far into my adulthood bringing shame and heartache for years to come.
+The implications of which would stretch far into my adulthood bringing shame, regret, heartache for years to come.

-As my friend grew larger and stronger I nicknamed him “the giant”, to which he laughed and hooted, roaring with glee.
+As my friend grew larger, stronger, meaner, I nicknamed him “the giant”, to which he laughed hooted, roaring with glee.
 The bigger he grew the more he took over until one day my entire identity was wrapped fully into what he had coaxed me all along to become.
-Looking in the mirror sometimes I would catch a glance of myself with haunting innocent eyes staring at me from underneath heavily laden lashes of guilt and remorse.
-But it was only a rare glimpse and usually brief.
+Looking in the mirror sometimes I would catch a glance of myself with haunting innocent eyes staring at me from underneath heavily laden lashes of guilt, fear, remorse.
+But it was only a rare glimpse which was usually brief.

 Whatever I had become had now overtaken who I should have been.

-What started as an imaginary land full of fun and adventure had become a nightmare living and breathing in reality.
-My friend with whom I had laughed and played had become cruel and mean.
-He would suggest things I knew were wrong and yet because I trusted him implicitly I caved and went along with him.
+What started as an imaginary land full of fun, excitement, adventure had become a nightmare, living, breathing in reality.
+My friend with whom I had laughed, played, had become cruel, mean, demanding.
+He would suggest things I knew were wrong but yet because I trusted him implicitly I caved and went along with him.

 At first I was shocked, you know that similar shocked feeling you get when you’re unexpectedly splashed in the face by cold water at the pool.
-Panicking I tried to get up and get away from him but he had grown so strong and powerful I could not move.
+Panicking I tried to get up to get away from him but he had grown so strong, powerful I could not move.
 He was shouting obscenities at me, telling me how very little worth I possessed.
-Like a bitter diatribe, he listed every flaw every fault without mercy.
-His voice raw and bitter, with the sound of a gavel pounding out order on the judge’s stand, he pronounced judgment over me with vicious and malevolent glee.
+Like a bitter diatribe, he listed every flaw, every fault without mercy.
+His voice raw, bitter, judgmental like the sound of a gavel pounding out order on the judge’s stand, he pronounced judgment over me with vicious, malevolent glee.

 What could I say to such visceral truth?
-He summed up my life in brilliant and torturing accuracy.
-He was right and as he said there was no way out unless.
+He summed up my life in brilliant, torturing, stunning accuracy.
+He was right as he said there was no way out unless.